-Pet parents are always on the lookout for new feeding trends, as well as keeping up to date on the latest nutrition options to keep their pet as healthy as possible whilst giving them variety in their diet.
+Pet parents are always on the lookout for new feeding trends, as well as keeping up to date on the latest nutrition options to keep their pets as healthy as possible whilst giving them variety in their diet.
 Cats are obligate carnivores, so they need to eat meat as their main protein source.
 But what about beef or steak?
-Can cats eat beef?
+Here’s the short answer:

-As we discussed in our blog on the pros and cons of raw food, there are arguments to be made against feeding your cat raw steak and other types of fresh meat:
+There are pros and cons to raw food.
+Arguments can be made against feeding your cat raw steak and other types of raw meat:

-Bones can get stuck in your cat’s gut, causing a blockage that can be very serious, and even life-threatening.
-Even if they don’t get stuck, sharp edges of bones can irritate the walls of the gut, which can give your cat vomiting or diarrhea.
-Therefore, it is really important that, if you offer your cat any meat or fish, you check first to make sure there are no bones.
+Pieces of bone can get stuck in the gut, potentially causing a blockage that can be very serious or even life-threatening.
+And even if pieces don’t get stuck, their sharp edges can also irritate the walls of the gut, which can lead to vomiting or diarrhea.
+So always check to make sure there are no bone fragments in the meat.

 Obesity and risk of deficiencies

-Although your cat may enjoy it, your furry friend cannot survive on beef alone.
+Although your furry friends may thoroughly enjoy steak, a cat cannot survive on beef alone.
 Remember that anything extra that you feed your pet should come out of their daily allowance of calories, otherwise they will gain weight.

-Not all cats will enjoy eating beef, and as with any new food, some cats may develop vomiting and diarrhea after eating it.
-Therefore, it is sensible to start by offering a small amount of beef, to see if your cat enjoys it and make sure there are no ill effects.
+Not all cats will enjoy eating beef.
+As with any new food, some cats may even develop vomiting and diarrhea after eating it.
+Therefore, it is sensible to start by offering a small amount of beef.
+See if your cat enjoys it and make sure there are no ill effects.
 If your cat enjoys it and doesn’t develop any vomiting or diarrhea, then you can continue to offer beef.

-If your feline friend does develop symptoms of gut sensitivity after eating beef, put them on a bland diet and avoid offering beef in the future.
+If your feline friend does develop symptoms of gut sensitivity after eating beef, you can put them on a bland diet and should avoid offering beef in the future.
 If the symptoms are severe or do not improve following a couple of days of bland food, speak to your veterinarian.